Polymer/pwa-starter-kit/overview.md

 This template is very similar to the `master` template, in the sense that it keeps both Redux for state management, and all of the UI elements.
 The main difference is that the wide screen layout displays a persistent `app-drawer`, inline with the content.

 ## `pwa-helpers`
 A lot of the reusable functionality of `pwa-starter-kit` has already been pulled out as helper methods, into a separate repo.
-The [`pwa-helpers`](https://github.com/Polymer/pwa-helpers) contains:
+The [`pwa-helpers`](https://github.com/Polymer/pwa-helpers) repo contains:

-- `router.js`: a very basic router that calls a callback any time the location changes
+- `router.js`: A very basic router that calls a callback any time the location changes.
-- `network.js`: calls a callback whenever the network connectivity of the app changes
+- `network.js`: Calls a callback whenever the network connectivity of the app changes.
-- `metadata.js`: utility method that sets the Twitter card/open graph metadata for a specific page
+- `metadata.js`: Utility method that sets the Twitter card/open graph metadata for a specific page.
-- `media-query.js`: calls a callback whenever a media-query matches in response to the viewport size changing
+- `media-query.js`: Calls a callback whenever a media-query matches in response to the viewport size changing.
-- `connect-mixin.js`: small mixin that you can add to a Custom Element base class to automatically connect to a Redux store
+- `connect-mixin.js`: Small mixin that you can add to a Custom Element base class to automatically connect to a Redux store.

 Each of these helpers is very small, and can be implemented in many different, bespoke ways.
 However, they each represent a feature that is often needed across many different applications, so unless you already have a solution planned for your app, you could use one of these.